 German EU Blue Card is the best option for highly skilled professionals who plan to live and work in Germany.
 But what if they want to continue their career growth in another country, like Austria for example?

-In this article, you will find helpful information on how holders of German Blue Card can work and live in different countries.
+In this article, you will find helpful information on how holders of German Blue Card can work and live in different countries of European Union.

 Working in Austria with German Blue Card